grillo/mqtt-sample/README.md

 ### Upload to an OpenEEW sensor
 Build the project using the check mark on the bottom toolbar, then upload using the arrow button adjacent to it.
 The IDE should automatically detect the board of your connnected OpenEEW sensor and start to write the new firmware.

+## Consume data
+One method for quickly consuming data is to use mosquitto subscribe and publish commands.
+Once Mosquitto is installed you can run these commands using the IP address of your MQTT broker:

+### Subscribe to traces
+In a terminal subscribe to all traces:
+`mosquitto_sub -t "iot-2/evt/+/fmt/json" -h 192.168.0.4 -p 1883 -i "a:5yrusp:mosquitto"`

+### Start publishing
+In a separate terminal start the trace sending, setting the Live Data Duration in seconds:
+`mosquitto_pub -h 192.168.0.4 -t iot-2/cmd/sendacceldata/fmt/json -m {LiveDataDuration:5}`

+### Change sample rate
+You can change the sample rate of the device as follows:
+`mosquitto_pub -h 192.168.0.4 -t iot-2/cmd/samplerate/fmt/json -m {SampleRate:125}`
+`mosquitto_pub -h 192.168.0.4 -t iot-2/cmd/samplerate/fmt/json -m {SampleRate:31}`